Indiana High School Ethics Bowl

 Where do I park?

-For check-in and the preliminary rounds, please park along College Street in front of the Percy L. Julian Math and Science Building (602 S. College St.) or in the parking lot behind the building.
+For check-in and the preliminary rounds, please park in the parking lot behind the Percy L. Julian Math and Science Building (602 S. College St.).
+Parking is also available just across the street from that lot in the Peeler Building parking lot (10 W Hanna St.).
 Lunch and the final rounds will be held at The Janet Prindle Institute for Ethics (2961 W. Co Rd.
 225 S.).
 Park in the lot to the immediate right of the entrance gate.
 Directions from Julian to Prindle will be available the day of the competition.

-Please contact Emily Knuth email@example.com with any questions.
+Please contact Leslie Petiniot (firstname.lastname@example.org) or Emily Knuth email@example.com with any questions.